paul-hammant/tbd/content/committing-straight-to-the-trunk/index.md

 Some teams have some scripting in place to ensure that developers only pull/sync commits to their dev-workstations that CI has marked as passing.
 That could be as simple as keeping a commit ID (number or hash depending on your VCS tool) on a website somewhere, and writing a wrapper script for git-pull (or svn up) that ignores commits that happened after that one.
 Pushing back, with that way of working is harder in Git and Mercurial as they requires you to have pulled HEAD revison before you can push back.
 Subversion and Perforce don't have that limitation.

+# Local build - Importance of

+In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that pass, **before** declaring 'done' and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/master.
+They do not **at all** use build automation as a crutch in order to determine whether their commit(s) were good or bad.
+Instead that determine that themselves on their dev workstation or containers/VMs that are dedicated to them, and do so **before** the push something towards code review and bot scrutiny.
+As mentioned above keeping this build fast is very important, and not having a fast build is one of the key drivers to other branching models and repo sharding.
+Indeed it is one of the key drivers to slower release cadences too.

 # Alternatives to committing straight to the trunk

 That modern alternative that allows teams be bigger without having a bottleneck around check-ins: